RustFestEU/speakers-guide/4-beginners.md

 probably not memes and jokes.
 Get back to the construction part.
 If you think your talk works well with a rather usual delivery, you may come back here.

-The most important part of delivery is connecting the dots you layed out for you in a fashion understandable to the listener.
+The most important part of delivery is connecting the dots you laid out for you in a fashion understandable to the listener.
 If something is based on something that came before, refer back to it verbally ("Remember that our problem was connecting point A to point B through C?").
 If you have a key point,